pinglainstitute/energy-gdp-emissions/README.md

 ### Plots
 * [Plot of auto ARIMAX result for three countries](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/02_02_results/auto_ARIMAX_three_forecast.png)

-**`!This step is moved to temp`**

-Step 2-3: Baseline DL Models

-Building baseline DL models and comparison with baseline ARIMA.

-The baseline DL models are LSTM, Bidirectional LSTM, Encoder-Decoder LSTM, CNN.

-**The workflow**:

-raw data -> pct change normalisation -> combine all countries' pct_change data -> fit one StandardScaler

--> make sequences(5 input windows, 1 output window) -> stack all sequences for each country -> train each model on this data

-**Evaluation workflow**:

-for each country, use train+test -> pct_change -> scaling with the same StandardScaler we used before -> create sequences

--> extract sequences to predict test data -> inverse scaling -> denormalise -> calculate metrics

-**Errors for each single step** were calculated in the middle of the code

-The comparison with the baseline ARIMA (Best optimal order for each country) was presented at the end

-ARIMA uses original values of the data.

 ## Step 3-3: Multivariate DL models (Should be modified to 3-1)
 Building multivariate DL models.